devinamos24/Group2_HW3_CSC346/Intro Tutorial/README.md

 - Node - A basic data type most objects inherit
 - Element - A representation of an xml header
-- Attribute (Attr) - A subheader or nested subheader
+- Attribute (Attr) - A value assigned within the header
-- Text - The content of the Element or Attribute
+- Text - The content of the Element
 - Document - The entire xml document represented as a tree

 In DOM, building the document is not done by the Document class itself, instead we use DocumentBuilder objects.
 Instantiating a document builder looks like this: